Azam0221/Truth_Chain_Android/README.md

 * **Hardware-Backed Security:** Utilizes the **Android Keystore System** to generate asymmetric key pairs (EC/RSA) inside the device's Trusted Execution Environment (TEE).
 The private key *never* leaves the hardware.
 * **Content Authenticity:** Captures photos using **CameraX** and immediately generates a digital signature of the image data.
 * **Tamper Proofing:** If a single pixel of the image is altered after capture, the signature verification will fail.
+* **Local Buffer:** Images are temporarily cached locally to ensure no data loss during the signing process.
 * **Seamless Upload:** Automatically uploads the image, signature, and public key to the TruthChain Backend for verification.

 ## Tech Stack